 Reliable email communication depends on many components.
 Inevitably, sometimes, one of them breaks and people trying to send and receive emails instead see error messages that are not always as descriptive as you would hope.

-One of these errors is “550 relay not permitted,” and it can appear for several different reasons.
+One of these errors is “550 relay not permitted.”

 If users trying to send you emails receive a “550 relay not permitted” error, it likely means that your mail server has received the message but is not configured to work with your domain.